addyosmani/backbone-fundamentals/backbone-fundamentals.md

 As you can imagine, a similar flow is necessary with POST requests after we press a save button in a form.
 The POST action URI would look like `/article/save/43`.
 The request would go through the same Controller, but this time the Save Action would be invoked (due to the `/save/` URI chunk), the Articles Model would save the edited article to the database with `Articles::saveEntry(43)`, and the browser would be redirected to the `/article/edit/43` URI for further editing.

-If the user requested `http://www.example.com/`:

-On the server side the Front Controller would invoke the default Controller and Action; e.g., the Index Controller and its Index action.
+Finally, if the user requested `http://www.example.com/` the Front Controller would invoke the default Controller and Action; e.g., the Index Controller and its Index action.
 Within Index Action there would be a call to the Articles model and its `Articles::getLastEntries(10)` method which would return the last 10 blog posts.
-Afterwards, the Controller would load the blog/index View which would have basic logic for listing the blog posts.
+The Controller would load the blog/index View which would have basic logic for listing the blog posts.

-We can see the larger picture of typical HTTP request lifecycle through the server side MVC in the picture below.
+The picture below shows this typical HTTP request/response lifecycle for server-side MVC:

 ![](img/webmvcflow_bacic.png)